 Where employers get into trouble is in treating parental leave informally.
 An employee goes on leave, their duties get redistributed, and by the time they return, their role has effectively been absorbed.
 Nobody planned for the return.
 The employee comes back to a role that looks nothing like the one they left, and a WRC complaint follows shortly after.

 The risk increases when parental leave overlaps with business change.
 If your organisation is restructuring, expanding, or adjusting team sizes while an employee is on parental leave, their rights must be factored into every decision.
 Ignoring an absent employee during a restructure is a costly oversight.
 In our experience advising employers across multiple sectors, this particular mistake tends to surface in growing businesses where roles evolve quickly.
-Purpletree’s HR Resource Reallocation service helps bridge these gaps, ensuring coverage is in place without compromising the returning employee’s entitlements.
+PurpleTree’s HR Resource Reallocation service helps bridge these gaps, ensuring coverage is in place without compromising the returning employee’s entitlements.

 Probation periods present another complication.
 If an employee takes parental leave during probation, the probationary period is suspended and resumes when they return.
 Employers who are unaware of this rule sometimes make probation-related decisions without accounting for the gap, which creates a procedural flaw in any subsequent action.